 How to Thicken a Fruit Pie?

 How to thicken a fruit pie is a topic for a lengthy discussion.
 There are basically four options for thickening – flour, cornstarch, tapioca or ultra gel.
-If you want to ready all our thoughts and instructions on them all, head to our post on our perfect razzleberry pie.
+If you want to read all our thoughts and instructions on them all, head to our post on our perfect razzleberry pie.
 Long story short, ultra gel is the best and what we use all the time.

-The next best option is cornstarch, so if you don’t have ultra gel, you can swap 5 tablespoons cornstarch for the 1/4 cup ultra gel.
+The next best option is cornstarch, so if you don’t have ultra gel, you can swap 5 tablespoons of cornstarch for the 1/4 cup ultra gel.

 Must Have Pie Equipment